Congleton (UK Parliament constituency): Political history

-Congleton is a stronghold for the Conservative Party as the seat has elected a Conservative MP since its creation in 1983, with a majority of 32% in the 2019 UK General Election.
+Congleton was a stronghold for the Conservative Party, electing a Conservative MP from its creation in 1983 until 2024, with a majority of 32% in the 2019 UK General Election.

 The seat was held comfortably from 1983 until 2010 by the Conservative Ann Winterton, the wife of Sir Nicholas Winterton, the MP for the adjacent Macclesfield constituency.
 Both stood down at the 2010 general election; their joint statement cited the hectic life of politics as part of their reason for standing down, in addition to an investigation by the Parliamentary Commissioner for Standards, who concluded that they misused their MPs' expenses to pay rent for a flat that they had already bought outright.

-Mrs Winterton was succeeded by Fiona Bruce at the 2010 general election and she has held the seat since then.
+Ann Winterton was succeeded by Fiona Bruce at the 2010 general election.
+Fiona Bruce held the seat until the 2024 General Election when she was unseated by the current MP Sarah Russell.